FlowingCode/ErrorWindowAddon/README.md

 ## Features

-This add-on allows to add a sub-window to inform that an error was cause by and exception.
+This add-on allows to add a sub-window to inform that an error was cause by an exception.

 The sub-window shows different information depending on the running mode of the application:

 - if the application is running in debug mode, it shows the stack trace of the exception.
 - if the applicacion is running in production mode, it shows a code to report that can be found in log files.

 The sub-window (ErrorWindow) can be invoke through an error handler (WindowErrorHandler) or just by itself calling the "open" method.